Overview of Conferences

 Leadership Development Institute (LDI).
 This statewide leadership development experience is generally held in late October or early November for chapter officers, members with leadership potential, and chapter advisers.
 The LDI is planned and hosted by the state officers and the state management team.
 Sessions include motivational general sessions, workshops presented by state leaders, and training delivered by professionals from the business community.

 Section Conferences.
-Each section hosts one conference and a variety of training sessions each year.
-The training sessions are held early in the fall of each year and are designed to train chapter officers and leaders about the association and their role as local leaders.
-In addition, each section hosts an annual Section Leadership Conferences, held generally in late February or early March.
+Each section hosts an annual Section Leadership Conferences, held generally in early February.
 Delegates at these events elect section officers, conduct section business, and participate in the first round of competitions leading to the State Leadership Conference.

 National Fall Leadership Conferences (NFLCs).
 These nationally sponsored training programs are held each fall in various cities around the country.
 The program focuses on career development, chapter management, and general leadership education.